 Someone using your Social Security number could also undergo medical treatment, effectively tainting your medical records.
-Inaccurate medical records can have deadly consequences—for example, imagine what could happen if you received treatment based on a false history listing the wrong blood type.
-Additionally, it’s possible for thieves to poach your health insurance coverage, which could leave you in a bind when you need it.
+Inaccurate medical records can have deadly consequences.
+For example, imagine what could happen if you received treatment based on a false history listing the wrong blood type.
+Additionally, thieves can poach your health insurance coverage, which could leave you in a bind when you need it.

 3. File a Fraudulent Tax Refund

-Taxpayer identity theft is a growing problem.
 Identity thieves use stolen Social Security numbers to get a fraudulent refund, which then delays any refund the victim is rightfully owed.
-In 2016, the IRS identified $227 million lost in fraudulent tax returns, and this issue is bound to become even more problematic in the wake of massive data breaches like the 2017 Equifax hack.

 4. Commit Crimes

 Getting your Social Security number might just be a fraction of the thief’s crimes.
 If the identity thief gets arrested for another crime and gives your Social Security number to law enforcement, you can become tangled in their criminal history.
 Their criminal record could prevent you from getting jobs or interfere with anything else that requires a criminal background check.

 5. Steal Your Benefits

 A thief could also use your Social Security number to file for unemployment or Social Security benefits, depleting those resources and preventing you from accessing that assistance when you need it later on.